+Assam, one of the worst flood-affected areas in India and One of the most ignored sections of the society, during natural disasters and interventions thereafter, are animals.
 Taking care of these animals is crucial post-disasters.
 At times, these animals are the only assets that people are left with.
-JBF acknowledges this and provides optimum possible care to these livestock.
+JBF acknowledges this and provides optimum possible care to this livestock.

 Every year JBF reaches several places of Assam providing post flood veterinary support.
 Several camps that JBF set up saved lives of hundreds of animals.
 Ever since JBF has intervened in post-disaster situations across the state of Assam especially after the annual floods that severely affect the lives of these vulnerable animals.

 JBF has indeed collaborated with Humane Society International (HIS), an international relief agency in Dhemaji in its flood relief work.
 In addition, JBF has collaborated with some new organization named Four Paws and Shrimanta Foundation with the support of Veterinary Department of Assam, Dhemaji dispensary in Majuli during floods.